TradeMaster-NTU/TradeMaster/docs/source/script/yahoo.md

-# Download data from Yahoo Finance
+# Download Data from Yahoo Finance